MohammadAnas5/VLM-superstition-analysis/README.md

 ---

-# 🌠 Superstition Detection in VLM using CLIP
+# 🌠 Superstition Detection in VLM using RationalCLIP

 This project explores superstition-based biases in vision-language models (VLMs), specifically OpenAI's CLIP.
 We evaluate how CLIP models like `ViT-B/32` and `ViT-L/14` respond to prompts that associate images with superstitious beliefs (e.g., "Image of a black cat which is a sign of bad luck").